 Get help now

-Rules for clients in challenging circumstances
+Rules for vulnerable clients

-• Take medical equipment or vehicles used by someone with a disability
+• Take medical equipment

 Bailiff complaints process

-1. Send the complaint to the bailiff’s employer and a copy to the creditor they are collecting for
+2. Send a copy to the people they are collecting debt for

 worried woman reading paperwork